Country Life Top 10: Wellies - The best wellington boots you can buy

 Le Chameau

-The Rolls Royce of the wellington world, Le Chameau’s Vierzon boots (from £125) are the Royal choice, favoured by The Duchess of Cambridge and Prince Harry alike.

-But it’s the Chasseur style that gets my vote.
-Somewhat pricier at £340, the leather lined are top of the range and the style is over 40 years old – the first boot to offer multiple calf sizes.
+The Chasseur style gets my vote.
+Somewhat pricey at £340, the leather lined are top of the range and the style is over 40 years old – the first boot to offer multiple calf sizes.
 Their all-terrain grip resists wear and is ever popular with the shooting crowd.

 .
 Life Top 10s